-- o Sodas- Coke, Diet Coke, Sprite, etc.
+- Sodas- Coke, Diet Coke, Sprite, etc.

-- o Juices- Orange, grapefruit, cranberry, pineapple, and tomato.
+- Juices- Orange, grapefruit, cranberry, pineapple, and tomato.

-- o Club soda.
+- Club soda.

-- o Tonic water.
+- Tonic water.

-- o Sparkling mineral water.
+- Sparkling mineral water.

 Garnishes - Garnishes are vital to flavor and eye appeal of the drink.
 Generally the kinds of garnishes used are lemon and lime wedges, cocktail onions and olives for martinis, and cherries.
 Cut the lemon or lime in half lengthwise.
-Cut into 1⁄2 -inch slices, and then cut those slices in half.
+Cut into 1/4 -inch slices, and then cut those slices in half.